mattermost/docs/source/process/developer.rst

 Paid Simulation
 ----------------------------

-For candidates who successfully complete technical and soft-skills reviews, and who have limited experience contributing to Mattermost, we offer a paid simulation project.
+For candidates who successfully complete technical and soft-skills reviews, and who have limited experience contributing to Mattermost, we offer a paid simulation.

-The simulation helps candidates understand the experience of working on one of the world's largest open source projects.
+The simulation helps candidates experience working on one of the world's largest open source projects to understand how they'd enjoy such a role.
 Your code will be reviewed and used by hundreds of other contributing developers.
 After an extended vetting process, successful projects are merged and the results of your simulation will be deployed by thousands of companies around in the world.

 Your work will become a permanent part of the open source project that you can reference for the rest of your career.
 You're also eligible to receive a `Mattermost Mug <https://twitter.com/search?q=%23mattermug&src=typd>`_.